Black voters are being targeted in disinformation campaigns, echoing the 2016 Russian playbook

 Twitter suspended the account and several others that posted similar messages for violating rules about “platform manipulation and spam,” said a company spokesman, Trenton Kennedy.
 The company provided no other details of who created the account.
 In dozens of cases, the text from the original message was pasted directly into tweets of other accounts.

-Jones, the researcher in Qatar, said, “These methods seem crude, but at the end of the day it shows how easy it is to game Twitter, and how a false account can get so many impressions and potentially influence or reaffirm the existing to prejudices of an untold amount of people.”
+Jones, the researcher in Qatar, said, “These methods seem crude, but at the end of the day it shows how easy it is to game Twitter, and how a false account can get so many impressions and potentially influence or reaffirm the existing prejudices of an untold amount of people.”

 Racial appeals and a focus on American racial unrest have been part of recent disinformation campaigns emanating from Iran, China, Russia and Romania, as detailed by independent researchers and major social media companies when they announced the removal of accounts that were fake or violated other policies against online manipulation.